KestrelComputer/kestrel-3-users-guide/manuscript/chapter-2.md

 Let's try rendering the cursor in the 3rd place over to the right, just to get a feel of how everything is supposed to fit together:

+    PAGE 0 17 AT-XY
-    cursorImg 3 addr row row row row row row row row row row row row
+    cursorImg 3 addr
+    row row row row
+    row row row row
+    row row row row

 ![Cursor appears to the right.](images/ch2...)

 It's now time to consider the `y` coordinate, or the vertical axis.
 Like the horizontal axis, we are going to constrain it to the values 0 to 7 inclusive elsewhere in the code.
 But, our address computation is different.
-Each fatbit cell is 16 pixels tall, and as we recall from before, each row on the screen consists of 80 bytes.
-So, each row of the fatbit matrix consists of 1280 bytes of memory.
+Each fat-bit cell is 16 pixels tall, and as we recall from before, each row on the screen consists of 80 bytes.
+So, each row of the fat-bit matrix consists of 1280 bytes of memory.
 So, let's account for that in our definition of `addr` now:

     : addr ( x y - a ) 1280 * SWAP 2* + $FF0000 + ;

 As you can see, the effective address computation is a bit more complex, but not terribly so.
 We first account for the `y` coordinate, then tackle the `x` coordinate separately and add them together.
 Once we have our relative offset, we add the base address of the screen, and that's our final address for the cursor.
 Let's test it.

     PAGE 0 17 AT-XY
-    cursorImg 3 4 addr row row row row row row row row row row row row
+    cursorImg 3 4 addr
+    row row row row
+    row row row row
+    row row row row

 ![The cursor can now be placed vertically too.](images/ch2...)